iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Fundamental Proximal Gradient Inequality.md

 **Proof**

-The proof for the equality is direct, we have for all $x$ the following is true:
+The proof for the equality is direct, we have for all $\forall x, y$:

 $$
 \begin{aligned}